The State Organization Index provides an alphabetical listing of government organizations, including commissions, departments, and bureaus.

 The Aquatic Habitat Restoration Task Force's final report and recommendations were released in April.
 Entitled Charting the Course: A Blueprint for the Future of Aquatic Habitat Restoration in Massachusetts, the report includes six recommendations to guide the efforts of EEA and its partners to achieve greater restoration results for the next several years and into the next decade.
 The Task Force, which was chaired by CZM Assistant Director Bruce Carlisle, was launched in May 2007.
 For more information, see the Aquatic Habitat Restoration Task Force web page, which includes links to the Task Force final report and a fact sheet providing an overview of the report and the work of the Task Force.

-In July, CZM and the Massachusetts Office of Geographic Information (MassGIS) launched MORIS, the Massachusetts Ocean Resource Information System.
+In July, CZM and the Massachusetts Bureau of Geographic Information (MassGIS) launched the Massachusetts Ocean Resource Information System (MORIS).
 This online mapping tool can be used to search and display spatial data pertaining to the Massachusetts coastal zone.
 Users can interactively view various data layers (e.g., tide gauge stations, marine protected areas, access points, eelgrass beds, etc.) over a backdrop of aerial photographs, political boundaries, natural resources, human uses, bathymetry, or other data.
 Users can quickly create and share maps and download the actual data for use in a Geographic Information System (GIS).
 While designed for coastal management professionals, MORIS can be used by anyone interested in these data and maps.
-Check it out at www.mass.gov/czm/mapping.

 In June, the Gulf of Maine Council on the Marine Environment presented the first Susan Snow-Cotter Leadership Award to Bruce Carlisle, CZM Assistant Director.
 This award is bestowed in memory of a long-time friend of the Council and former Director of CZM to an individual from the region who exemplifies outstanding leadership or exceptional mentoring.
 Carlisle started at CZM in 1993 and played a critical role in developing the state's Coastal Nonpoint Program.
 He worked on coastal wetland assessment projects, pioneering the development of integrity indicators to measure salt marsh condition, and later became manager of CZM's Wetlands Restoration Program.
 In 2005, Carlisle was promoted to CZM Assistant Director, where he directs policy development, planning efforts, and technical approaches.
 Most memorably, Bruce served as CZM Acting Director during Susan's illness and after her death, always working hard to support staff during this difficult time.